GIVEN OIL AND GAS H2S SOURCES, WHY DON’T YOU SEE MANY AIR PURIFYING RESPIRATORS IN THE OILFIELD?

-Best practice in the upstream oil and gas industry trains workers that protect themselves from H2S exposure through the use of SCBA or supplied air respirators when working in elevated H2S atmospheres is required.
+Best practice in the upstream oil and gas industry trains workers that protecting themselves from H2S exposure through the use of SCBA or supplied air respirators when working in elevated H2S atmospheres is required.
 Using an SCBA or supplied air respirator requires more equipment, inspection, complexity, and cost over the use of air purifying respirator.
 Given the lower cost of an air purifying respirator versus SCBA or supplied air, why is their use not prevalent in the oilfield?

 The API segregates wellsites into three different hazard condition levels depending on their possible maximum H2S concentration.
 The lowest is condition I (green hazard level) and includes any well not capable of emitting more than 10 PPM H2S concentration.
-The next level, condition II (yellow hazard level) are capable of more than 10 ppm H2S concentration but not more than 30 PPM.
+The next level, condition II (yellow hazard level), includes wells that are capable of more than 10 ppm H2S concentration but not more than 30 PPM.
 This is such a small concentration boundary that these wells tend to be comparably rare.
-Any well capable of more than 30 PPM is termed a condition III (red hazard level) and is unbounded to the high end concentration.
+Any well capable of more than 30 PPM is termed a condition III (red hazard level) and is unbounded to the high-end concentration.
 Since air purifying respirators are not to be worn in potentially IDLH atmospheres, this precludes their use in condition III wells as the H2S concentration is unbounded into the IDLH range.
 Most condition I wells are not able to produce enough H2S concentration to require the use of respiratory protection when adequate monitoring is undertaken.
 According to OSHA, this leaves only the condition II wells as possible candidates for the use of an air purifying respirator and these yellow hazard level well are comparably infrequent.

-The oilfield is a notoriously rugged and unpredictable industry and this can cause unreliable operation for equipment when its specifications are exceeded.
-In the case of air purifying respirators we are concerned with fluid splash, changing humidity, and dust.
+The oilfield is a notoriously rugged and unpredictable industry, and this can cause unreliable operation for equipment when its specifications are exceeded.
+In the case of air purifying respirators, we are concerned with fluid splash, changing humidity, and dust.
 All of these airborne conditions can reduce the ability of an air purifying respirator to filter out H2S but should not affect the proper use of an SCBA or supplied air respirator.

 Although oil and gas workers should be trained to react to any H2S hazard that could be present, the best possible practice is to control the hazard so that workers are not exposed to H2S at all.
-Proper well control can keep reservoir fluids including H2S in the reservoir and away from the rigsite.
+Proper well control can keep reservoir fluids, including H2S, in the reservoir and away from the rigsite.
 Monitoring checks the circulating fluids for any H2S influxes to allow the crew to take additional well control or respiratory protection.
-In other words, proper well control and monitoring is the first line of defense against H2S at the rigsite, when respiratory protection is required an SCBA is then able to cover all hazard levels.
+In other words, proper well control and monitoring is the first line of defense against H2S at the rigsite, when respiratory protection is required a SCBA is then able to cover all hazard levels.